dverite/postgresql-functions/README.md

 See https://postgresql.verite.pro/blog/2018/06/19/crosstab-pivot.html for
 a lot of context about this function.

-## global_search / global_match
+## global_search
-Two plpgsql functions that find occurrences of a string or more generally perform any kind of text-based matching in all or some of the tables of an entire database.
+A plpgsql function that finds occurrences of a string or more generally perform any kind of text-based matching in all or some of the tables of an entire database.
-It returns the table, column and `ctid` of the rows containing the value, and the value itself in the case of `global_match`.
+It returns the table, column name, `ctid` and column's value of the rows that match.
 The search can be limited to an array of tables and/or of schemas.
 Progress is optionally reported by emitting `raise info` messages.